agoda-com/standards-c-sharp/docs/web-solution-structure/README.md

 This describes the standard abstract solution structure preferred by Agoda for a web-based project.
 Each box represents one project in the solution.
 Use common sense and adapt to your specific use-case.

-Prefer to organize code primarily by functional area, rather than architectural layer (see examples below).

 ![Web solution structure](https://drive.google.com/uc?id=1ZobfNezweeamEs_FXFtp2e3xi8hvyb-Y)

 ## Presentation project(s)